diffpy/diffpy.srfit/README.rst

 If you see a bug or want to request a feature, please `report it as an issue <https://github.com/diffpy/diffpy.srfit/issues>`_ and/or `submit a fix as a PR <https://github.com/diffpy/diffpy.srfit/pulls>`_.
 You can also post it to the `Diffpy user group <https://groups.google.com/g/diffpy-users>`_.

-diffpy.srfit is an open-source software developed as a part of the DiffPy-CMI complex modeling initiative at the Brookhaven National Laboratory.
+diffpy.srfit is an open-source software developed as a part of the DiffPy-CMI complex modeling initiative at Columbia University.

 Feel free to fork the project and contribute.
 To install diffpy.srfit in a development mode, with its sources being directly used by Python